sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

-#### Outline the technology this activity addresses including the technical work to be under- taken.
+#### Outline the technology this activity addresses including the technical work to be undertaken.
 Briefly indicate the implementation schedule and requested budget.

 * Intro which takes the proposal as a starting point.
 	* Creating a solar system internet starts by connecting Earth satellites